Characters: Jo Jos Bizarre Adventure Part 4

 - The Cameo: He's briefly namedropped in Stone Ocean as one of the few mangaka who are still making their deadlines after Made in Heaven takes effect.
 Keep in mind, that means he's drawing entire chapters of manga in a couple minutes each when time is going so fast that the ink on his pen should be drying out before he can touch paper.

-- Cerebus Retcon: According to the Jorge Joestar novel, the incident outlined in The Cameo above was not just a joke.
+- Cerebus Retcon: According to the Jorge Joestar novel, this incident wasn't a joke.
 Rohan was so utterly absorbed in his work that Made in Heaven simply didn't affect him and he carried over into the next universe unchanged.

 - Characterization Marches On: Initially, he's portrayed as being reclusive, extremely rude, and possibly even mentally unstable.
 As time went on, those traits got toned down considerably to where he seemed more eccentric than anything else.
 He almost seems like a different character in the one-shots compared to how he seemed at his first appearance.

-- A Day in the Limelight: To date there are five oneshots starring him.
-He's sometimes considered a "bonus" protagonist.
+- A Day in the Limelight: Given his popularity, it's no surprise he has starred in many one-shots.
+He's even sometimes considered as a "bonus" protagonist.

 - Defeat Means Friendship: Only partially.
 Rohan gets along very well with Hazamada and Koichi, but not Josuke.
 He was defeated by the latter, mind you.

-- God Mode: His Stand amounts to this, especially once it becomes clear that he can even use it on himself.
-He can make it impossible for others to attack him and if he had just a little more motivation, he could have been one of the most fearsome characters in the series with it.
+- God Mode: His Stand amounts to this, especially once it becomes clear in Rohan au Louvre that he can even use it on himself.
+He can make it impossible for others to attack him, and if he had just a little more motivation, he could have been one of the most fearsome characters in the series with it.

 - Fighting Spirit/Weirdness Magnet